SynBioDex/libSBOLj/README.md

     mvn package

-This will create the libSBOLj JAR file (core-0.8.0-SNAPSHOT.jar) and place it into the core\target subdirectory. [link](http://maven.apache.org/guides/getting-started/index.html)
+This will create the libSBOLj JAR file (core-1.0.0-SNAPSHOT.jar) and place it into the core/target subdirectory. [link](http://maven.apache.org/guides/getting-started/index.html)

 ## Using libSBOLj